theheking/intro-to-r/content/1_setup_rstudio.md

     "Hello"
 ```
     - You can copy-paste into the R console, but the Rstudio script editor allows you to ‘send’ the current line or the currently selected text to the R console using the `Ctrl-Enter` shortcut.
-    - Better to enter the commands in the script editor, and save the script.
-This way, you have a complete record of what you did, you can easily show others how you did it and you can do it again later on if needed.
+    - Better to enter the commands in the script editor and save the script.
+This way, you have a complete record of what you did, you can easily show others how you did it, and you can do it again later on if needed.
     - `>` indicates that R is ready to accept commands.
     - Let's write the code that creates an error:
 ```